 - your workplace practices are impeccable and so is your history of compliance with New Zealand immigration and employment law.

-It is for 2 years, which means you can offer employment to workers from overseas at any time during this period.
+It is for 2 years, which means you can offer employment to overseas workers at any time during this period.

 Is there a registry of the accredited employers with up-to-date information?